 The Orson Smith Trailhead is signed, easy to locate, contains a picnic area, information kiosk, and restrooms.
-This trailhead is seldom used by hikers and only occasionally used by mountain bikers.
 On the south side of the Orson Smith Trailhead you will find a gate and the Corner Canyon Road.
 The gate is unlocked and open if the road is dry.

 Follow the Corner Canyon Road south for 1.6 miles to the Bonneville Shoreline Trailhead (N40° 30' 22", W111° 50' 06"), this is also known as the East Bench Trailhead.
 The Bonneville Shoreline Trailhead (BST) is signed, easy to locate, contains a picnic area, information kiosk and restrooms.
 Most passenger vehicles can drive to this trailhead.
 Beyond this trailhead a high clearance vehicle is advised.
 This trailhead is an excellent place to begin numerous hikes and mountain bike rides.
 At the BST you will find a second gate.
 The gate is unlocked and open if the road beyond is dry.